Lumiwarum/University-access-system/README.md

 each room has their own requirements for accessing it

 - classroom - green+
-- lecture room - green+
+- lecture room - green+/blue if it's on the first floor
-- conference room - yellow+
+- conference room - yellow+/blue if it's on the first floor
 - cabinet - owner's id
 - director cabinet - director user type